In addition to the core principles of

 experience in treating trauma patients.

-- First-year residents rotate fro one month as an integral
+- First-year residents rotate for one month as a

 - Second-year residents rotate for one month at the R

-- Third-year residents are assigned designated shifts in the
+- Third-year residents are assigned shifts in the

-roles as trauma team leader and trauma procedure leader with each
+roles as trauma team leader and trauma procedure leader.
+Residents also respond to trauma codes during

 traumatic airway management.